-During the event there will be an opportunity to learn more about the links between air pollution, climate change and our health, and give your views on the long-term vision for your area and the whole of Bristol.
-You can help shape the agenda for the neighbourhood and the city.
+During the events we shared information about the links between air pollution, climate change and our health, and listened to residents’ views on the long-term vision for their area and the whole of Bristol.

 We ran two “stakeholder workshops” for local organisations and representatives in 2017 and 2018.
 They were aimed at developing routes to a “clean air”, healthy, zero-carbon Bristol by 2050 by understanding specific challenges and opportunities for organisations, and engaging them to identify actions, milestones and priorities.

 Attendees included a range of organisations, from First Bus, community groups such as Ambition Lawrence Weston and Easton Energy Group, local councillors in South Gloucestershire and Bristol, Bristol Walking Alliance, Residents Against Dirty Energy (RADE), At-Bristol, local employers, Bristol Health Partnership and NHS representatives, energy experts, academics from UWE and the University of Bristol.

 You can see the introductory talk from our first stakeholder event on our Youtube channel.